 Redefine the bottom line

 That means a growing demand for a new breed of financial experts who can integrate people, profits, and the planet into the bottom line.
 Through this one-of-a-kind program, you’ll fuse knowledge of accounting and financial management from Waterloo’s School of Accounting and Finance with the Faculty of Environment’s expertise in sustainability.
 And with 16 months of paid co-op work experience, you can explore careers and gain valuable skills before you graduate!

 - Kickstart your credentials.
 Sustainability and Financial Management (SFM) is a direct route to a Chartered Professional Accountant (CPA) or Chartered Financial Analyst (CFA) designation.

 - Grow your own green business.
 Have an idea for an environmental business or social enterprise?
 Take a course in green entrepreneurship.
-Or drop by Velocity Start @ Environment to work on your business plan with one-on-one coaching from experienced advisors.
+Or drop by Entrepreneurship at Environment (E @ E) to work on your business plan with one-on-one coaching from experienced advisors.

 - Offered as a co-op program

 - Graduate with a Bachelor of Sustainability and Financial Management (BSFM)

 - Offered by the School of Accounting and Finance, Faculty of Arts, and Faculty of Environment

 What will you learn?